-Several protection risks and concerns exist for migrants, asylum seekers, and refugees in BiH, many of which are exacerbated by either a lack of appropriate accommodation, especially for UASC and families with children, or by generally inadequate accommodation conditions.
+A number of protection risks and concerns exist for migrants, asylum seekers, and refugees in BiH, many of which are exacerbated by either a lack of appropriate accommodation, in particular for UASC and families with children, or by generally inadequate accommodation conditions.
 A range of actors at the various accommodation sites operate in BiH and work to identify those in need and to directly provide or refer these migrants and asylum seekers to a range of protection related services.
 Among others, these services include transportation to and from key services, interpretation, free legal aid, protection sensitive accommodation, psychosocial support, child protection, and SGBV related services, referral to medical care, and ad hoc provision of basic needs such as food, water, and NFIs.

 The UNHCR protection team conducts weekly visits to monitor the protection environment in all reception centres and to work to identify and address protection issues.
 The protection team also makes ad-hoc visits to the Immigration Centre.
 The UNHCR protection team, in cooperation with other protection partners, work to identify vulnerable individuals including through systematic profiling, provide information, and make referrals to relevant service providers.
 UNHCR and their partners also organise focus group discussions (FGD) with residents in order to identify and address protection concerns as well as widen communication channels with asylum seekers and refugees.
-In October, six FGDs were organised in all four TRCs in USC.
+In November 4 FGDs were organised in all four TRCs in USC.

-Throughout the month, DRC protection monitoring teams and staff conducted protection related activities in TRCs including the provision of information, the identification of protection needs and gaps, the identification of vulnerable individuals, profiling and referrals to authorities and services, as well as psychosocial support, GBV, and Mental Health and Psycho-Social Support (MHPSS) case management.
-DRC also undertake a range of community-based protection activities, including to strengthen community participation and engagement.
+Throughout the month, DRC protection monitoring teams and staff conducted protection related activities in TRCs including provision of information, identification of protection needs and gaps, identification of vulnerable individuals, profiling and referrals to authorities and services, as well as psychosocial support, GBV, and Mental Health and Psycho-Social Support (MHPSS) case management.
+DRC also undertake a range of community-based protection activities and initiatives, including to strengthen community participation and engagement.
 Activities were conducted in USC, in the Bira, Borići, Sedra, and Miral TRCs, as well as in Sarajevo at the Ušivak TRC, and in HNC at the Salakovac RRC.
 These protection monitoring officers also supported DRC's health program component, ensuring protection mainstreaming throughout.

-In October, DRC protection outreach teams profiled 360 vulnerable migrants, asylum seekers, and refugees, including family members, UASC, and vulnerable single adult males newly arriving to reception centres in USC or returning after unsuccessful attempts to cross the border.
-They were all referred to the authorities and partner agencies for various services (299 referrals were conducted).
-Further, and supporting the health response in USC, TRC Usivak in Sarajevo and RRC Salakovac, DRC Protection Monitoring Officers identified and referred 1,023 persons in need (259 children, 212 women and 566 men) to various services in TRCs such as medical assistance, accommodation, registration.
+In November, DRC protection outreach teams profiled 151 vulnerable migrants, asylum seeker, and refugees, including family members, UASC, and vulnerable single adult males newly arriving to reception centres in USC or returning after unsuccessful attempts to cross the border.
+They were all referred to the authorities and partner agencies for various services (209 referrals were conducted).
+Further, and supporting the health response in USC, TRC Usivak in Sarajevo and RRC Salakovac, DRC Protection Monitoring Officers identified and referred 1067 persons in need (72 children, 98 women, 894 men and three elderly men) to various services in TRCs like medical assistance, accommodation, registration.